Graylog2/documentation/pages/streams/alerts.rst

 ..
 Important:: We do not recommend to run this on analyzed fields like ``message`` or ``full_message`` because it is broken down to terms and you might get unexpected alerts.
 For example a check for `security` would also alert if a message with the field set to `no security` is received because it was broken down to `no` and `security`.
 This only happens on the analyzed ``message`` and ``full_message`` in Graylog.

 Please also take note that only a single alert is raised for this condition during the alerting interval, although multiple messages containing the given value may have been received since the last alert.
+The alerting interval is the time that is configured as ``alert_check_interval`` in the Graylog ``server.conf``.

 Notifications